Sri Lankan rupee firmer in lacklustre trade ahead of holidays

-Sri Lanka's central bank does not want to allow the rupee to
+not want to allow the rupee to fall "too quickly" and wants to

 The spot rupee, which resumed trading on Friday